Adrián López: Atlético Madrid

 Adrián joined Atlético Madrid on 19 July 2011 as a free agent, signing a four-year deal.
 Nine days later, in his competitive debut, he assisted in both José Antonio Reyes goals in a 2–1 home win against Strømsgodset IF in that season's UEFA Europa League.
-In the second leg, he netted the opening goal in a 2–0 victory.
+In the second leg, he scored the opening goal in a 2–0 victory.

 In the same competition, on 25 August 2011, Adrián added a brace in a 4–0 away defeat of Vitória de Guimarães which ensured Atlético's qualification for the group stage 6–0 on aggregate.
 His first league goal came in a 4–0 home win against Racing de Santander on 18 September, heading from an Arda Turan cross.

 As the volatile Reyes became increasingly disgruntled with his reserve status at the club, Adrián firmly established himself in the starting eleven.
 In two games separated by only five days, he scored four goals, two apiece against Real Zaragoza in the league (3–1 home victory) and Udinese Calcio (4–0, also at home) in the Europa League; in the latter competition, as the team reached and won the final, he scored 11 times.

 On 17 December 2013, Adrián extended his contract with the Colchoneros until 30 June 2018.
 On 30 April of the following year, he scored his third official goal of the season, starting and helping his team win 3–1 at Chelsea and progress to the final of the UEFA Champions League for the first time since 1974.